spikedoanz/spikedoanz.github.io/content/index.md

 ---
 title: spikedoanz
 ---
-Hi there, I'm Mike Doan (aka spikedoanz).
+Hi there, I'm Mike Doan (aka spikedoanz) (aka スパイク).
 I'm a programmer primarily working in machine learning applications and infrastructure.

 I'm in grad school right now, but am always looking for interesting work.
 If you're hiring and need a general purpose programmer, refer to my contacts below!